Right triangle calculator (b,c) - the result

 Calculate another triangle

-4. From cathetus a and hypotenuse c we calculate cathetus b - Pythagorean theorem:
+2. From the hypotenuse c, we calculate cathetus a - Pythagorean theorem:

 Calculate another triangle